opencv/opencv/modules/gpu/doc/object_detection.rst

 -----------------------------------------------------
 Loads the classifier from a file.

-.. ocv:function:: gpu::CascadeClassifier_GPU(const string& filename)
+.. ocv:function:: gpu::CascadeClassifier_GPU::CascadeClassifier_GPU(const string& filename)

     :param filename: Name of the file from which the classifier is loaded.
 Only the old ``haar`` classifier (trained by the ``haar`` training application) and NVIDIA's ``nvbin`` are supported.